 Register online to submit your personal data and answer three special questions posed by Gazprom.

 The best-matched students (according to the results of the online tests) make it through to stage 3.
-This will involve an assessment centre led by Gazprom which will include group and individual exercises, as well as an interview with HR and hiring managers.
+This will involve an assessment centre led by Gazprom on 7 & 8 March and will include group and individual exercises, as well as an interview with HR and hiring managers.
 Gazprom will then decide on a shortlist of ten from the undergraduates who pass the first and second stages.

 The final shortlist of ten is invited to the Undergraduate of the Year Awards in Canary Wharf, London on 22 April, 2016 where the winner will be announced.